JMCov/todo-app/README.md

    - Use the Mantine `<Pagination />` component to allow users to navigate a list of items.
     - Hide completed items in the list by default (the ability to show will be added in a later lab).

-Pagination Notes:
+3. Pagination Notes:

     - Only display the first n items in the list, where n is the default number three from your settings context.
     - If you have more than n items in the list, the `<Pagination />` component will add a button that, when clicked, will replace the list with the next n. items in the list.
     - the `<Pagination />` component will manage the “previous” and “next” buttons upon correct implementation.

+Phase 2

+1. Extend your `context` provider to include all of the following features:
+    - Create a `context` for managing application settings and provide this at the application level.
+    - Display or Hide completed items (boolean).
+    - Number of items to display per screen (number).
+    - Default sort field (string).
+    - Create a function in your context that saves user preferences (for the above) to local storage.
+    - Implement a `useEffect()` (or `componentDidMount()`) in your context to read from local storage and set the values for those 2 state properties on application load.
+        - Note: You will need to `stringify()` your state prior to saving to local storage, and parse it when you retrieve it.

+2. Consume and utilize `Context` values throughout your components:
+    - Show a maximum of a certain number of items per screen in the `<List />` component.
+        - Properly implement the Mantine `<Pagination />` component functionality to let the users navigate a long list of items with the correct number of tasks showing per “page”.
+    - Hide or show completed items in the list.

 ### Links and Resources